 The Ultimate List of Rank Checkers

-SEO Book Rank Checker Plugin
+SEO Book Rank Checker Plugin (Firefox Only)

 On-Demand vs Campaign: On demand, although I believe you can set up scheduled reports